 - Patrol Officer

-Lieutenant Reynolds also served his country in the United States Army in the Infantry and is a combat veteran of Operation Desert Shield/Storm.
+Captain Reynolds also served his country in the United States Army in the Infantry and is a combat veteran of Operation Desert Shield/Storm.

-Lieutenant Reynolds also serves as the Commander for Klamath Falls SWAT and has been an active member of the team for 24 years.
+Captain Reynolds also serves as the Commander for Klamath Falls SWAT and has been an active member of the team for 24 years.
 He has served as a member of the Entry Team, an Assistant Team Leader, and the Entry Team Leader before becoming the SWAT Commander.
-Lieutenant Reynolds is also the department’s training coordinator and oversees all department training to ensure all officers continue to meet the standards of excellence defined by the Oregon Department of Public Safety Standard and Training (DPSST).
+Captain Reynolds is also the department’s training coordinator and oversees all department training to ensure all officers continue to meet the standards of excellence defined by the Oregon Department of Public Safety Standard and Training (DPSST).

 Education & Certifications

-Lieutenant Reynolds earned a Bachelor of Science Degree from Purdue University Global in Criminal Justice with an emphasis in Law Enforcement, and he holds an Executive Certificate from the Oregon Department of Public Safety Standards and Training (DPSST).
+Captain Reynolds earned a Bachelor of Science Degree from Purdue University Global in Criminal Justice with an emphasis in Law Enforcement, and he holds an Executive Certificate from the Oregon Department of Public Safety Standards and Training (DPSST).
 He is a graduate of the Oregon Executive Development Institute (OEDI) and the International Public Safety Leadership and Ethics Institute (IPSLEI) Leadership Development Course, as well as the 283rd session of the Federal Bureau of Investigation (FBI) National Academy in Quantico, Virginia.
 He also attended The Southern Police Institute’s Chief Executive Leadership Course, the Sergeant's Academy, the National Tactical Officers Association (NTOA) SWAT Commander School, and numerous other training events about patrol tactics, investigations, SWAT, and leadership.

-Lieutenant Reynolds is a member of the Oregon Association Chiefs of Police (OACP), FBI National Academy Association (FBINAA), and the International Association of Chief's of Police (IACP).
+Captain Reynolds is a member of the Oregon Association Chiefs of Police (OACP), FBI National Academy Association (FBINAA), and the International Association of Chief's of Police (IACP).